Network Analytics for Anti-Money Laundering -- A Systematic Literature Review and Experimental Evaluation: Discussion on the Literature

-\textbf{Visualisation} of transaction networks also gets a strong focus in the literature~\cite{senator1995financial,didimo2011advanced,chang2007wirevis,cheong2010event,mcginn2016visualizing}.
-The general idea is to support the experts in performing their investigations.
-This is either done by having a overview of the flow of money over different transactions~\cite{mcginn2016visualizing, chang2007wirevis} or by finding specific relations among the persons involved~\cite{senator1995financial, didimo2011advanced, cheong2010event}.
+\textbf{Visualisation} of transaction networks is developed to support the experts in during investigations.
+This is either done by having a overview of the flow of money over different transactions~\citep{mcginn2016visualizing, chang2007wirevis} or by finding specific relations among the persons involved~\citep{senator1995financial, didimo2011advanced, cheong2010event}.
 Hence, these methods are mostly intended to be used after suspicion has been raised.
-None of them include evaluation metrics to test their strength as money laundering detection methods.
+None of them include an evaluation of the added value in money laundering detection.